mr392/DRMR_Team8/gitflow.md

 ### Staging and testing

 Once the code is finalized and ready for release it is moved onto a release branch and whichen then put into a testing environment.
-This is where other tools suck as Docker can be utilized. # Note to self: add link to Docker from DR
+This is where other tools suck as Docker can be utilized.
+## Note to self: add link to Docker from DR
+This testing envrionment either a seperate system or a virtualized one is where any bugs and fixes can be applied before the code is moved into a live production envrionment.
+If issues are found they can be addressed and the cycle repeated until the devoplment team is ready for for the final GO and this round of development is completed.
+Only when the release is done is the final code merged back onto the master branch and the development branch.
+THis is to ensure that when the next round of development is to start all the code is on the development branch.